 Sourcing obsolete electronic components is vital for the UK’s armed forces.
 Many frontline systems have been in service far longer than the production life of the components they depend on.

-The RAF’s main frontline fighter, the Eurofighter Typhoon, entered operational service on 4 August 2003, meaning it has been in use for nearly 22 years.
+The RAF’s main frontline fighter, the Eurofighter Typhoon, entered operational service on 4 August 2003, meaning it has been in operational use for nearly 22 years.
 The Bowman C4I tactical voice and data communications system, used across all three services, was introduced in 2004.
-In that time, mobile phones and electronics have advanced dramatically, yet these systems remain operational.
+In that time, mobile phones and electronics have advanced dramatically, yet the Bowman system remains in operational use.

 Some frontline equipment is even older: